By Kendall Blenkarn

 The shocking reality is that one in eight women will develop breast cancer in their lifetime.
 Arianne was diagnosed with cancer without experiencing any symptoms – and she, like many others throughout the pandemic, put off preventive health measures like cancer screening.

-More than anything, Arianne wants women to get preventive screenings as soon as they can, and to spread this knowledge to all the other women they know.
+More than anything, Arianne wants women to get screenings as soon as they can, and to spread this knowledge to all the other women they know.
 “When more women are informed about their health and share their experiences” she says, “I truly believe we can improve health outcomes around the world”.